-Here’s a simple authentic recipe for Israeli Salad made with summer tomatoes, cucumber, bell pepper, fresh herbs, lemon juice and olive oil.
+Here’s a simple, authentic recipe for Israeli Salad made with summer tomatoes, cucumber, bell pepper, fresh herbs, lemon juice and olive oil.
 Vegan and Gluten-Free!
 A delicious salad that pairs with many things!
-With a video.
+Video.

 Israeli Salad REcipe made with finely chopped vegetables, fresh herbs, lemon and olive oil.
 Vegan and Gluten Free! | www.feastingathome.com #israelisalad #vegan #vegansalad #veggies #lunch #middleeastern #healthysalad